Opportunities for Students

-The Minority Ophthalmology Mentoring program provides no financial support, and students are encouraged to seek funding through their school’s Diversity Office or Office of Student Affairs.
+The Minority Ophthalmology Mentoring program provides no financial support, and students are encouraged to seek funding through their school’s Diversity Office, Office of Student Affairs or Department of Ophthalmology.
 Depending on the student’s location, expenses to attend Student Engagement Weekend are estimated to be $1000 or less and include:

 - Travel to San Francisco

 - Lodging for at least two nights (Friday, October 11 and Saturday, October 12)

 - Incidental travel expenses (ground transportation, meals, etc.)

 - Free registration for AAO 2019, the annual meeting of the American Academy of Ophthalmology in San Francisco (October 12 - 15)

 - Breakfast and lunch on October 12 and breakfast on October 13